 Note: Attendees will meet for one-hour live chat sessions with the instructor before the second and fifth sessions to discuss the progress and final of the course.
-These two sessions will take place on Wednesday, 18 October at Noon-1:00 PM EDT (GMT-4), and Wednesday, 25 October at Noon-1:00 PM EDT (GMT-4).
+These two sessions will take place on Wednesday, 14 February (1:00-2:00 PM EST) and Wednesday, 7 March (Noon-1:00 PM EST).

-This course is designed to empower people to influence change in their companies.
+This course is designed to guide the process of building a business case and influencing change in your company.
 Whether you have identified the need for new tools, resources, or process, your company is looking to you to make a case that answers some key questions before they’ll buy-in to your recommendation: Why, How, and How Much?
 As a technical communicator, you learn about new tools and methods constantly.
 Yet you may not be equipped with the necessary confidence and language to sell an idea back to your company.
 So…how do you influence positive change?

 While change is often necessary, it can also be daunting.
 Nobody wants new technology, methods, and rules to be imposed without having a say.
 Too often, technical communicators remain on the receiving end of these impositions rather than being proactive about helping to solve their company’s challenges.
 Even when they are confident in identifying opportunities for improvement, they don’t always know how to speak up in a way that allows them to be heard effectively.

-At the end of this course, participants will have developed the beginning of their own business case and will be equipped with the practical tools to complete and present their case.
+At the end of this course, participants will have worked on developing their own business case and will be equipped with the practical tools to complete and present their case.

 This course will emphasize the importance of: